erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

   <script src="https://code.jquery.com/ui/1.12.1/jquery-ui.js"></script>

 Add the jQuery autocomplete script to the bottom of your HTML.
+This is where we reference the "search-input" id in our form and specify the url route "/ajax_calls/search/".

 .. code-block:: javascript